 your taxes.
 In October a delinquent notice is sent to you by certified mail and your name

-and amount due are to be published in a newspaper near your property.
+and amount due are to be published in the newspaper.
 If there are any

-It will be held on October 25, 2013.
-At that time, any unpaid taxes will be “sold”
+It will be held on October 21, 2016.
+At that time, any unpaid taxes will be

 to a tax buyer who will pay them for the taxpayer.
 It is important to note, the property itself